redhat-developer/app-services-ui/README.md

 After that we can run any of the federated UI component in `./modules` folder and it will automatically be used by the app-services-ui

+## Running UI against custom backend

+Developers running app-services-ui on their local machines can point it to custom backends and authentication providers.
+To point UI to different backend we need to modify [config.json configuration](https://github.com/redhat-developer/app-services-ui/blob/main/config/config.json) file on your local machine.

+For example for configuring UI to run against Kas-installer we can change
+1kas.apiBasePath1 value to kafka url returned by kas-installer.

+For more information please refer to [kas-installer](https://github.com/bf2fc6cc711aee1a0c2a/kas-installer)

 ## Contributing Guide

 [CONTRIBUTING](./CONTRIBUTING.md)